 Apples are delicious, nutritious, and convenient to eat.
 They’re known to have several health benefits.
 Yet apples also contain carbs, which can affect blood sugar levels.

-However, the carbs found in apples affect your body differently than the sugars found in junk foods.
+However, the carbs found in apples affect your body differently than the sugars found in foods containing refined and processed sugars.

-One medium apple contains 95 calories, 25 grams of carbs and 14% of the daily value for vitamin C (1).
+One medium apple contains 104 calories, 27 grams of carbs, and 9 milligrams of vitamin C (

-Interestingly, a large part of an apple’s nutrients is found in its colorful skin (2).
+A large part of an apple’s nutrient value is found in its colorful skin (

-Bottom Line: Apples are a good source of fiber, vitamin C and antioxidants.
+Apples are a good source of fiber, vitamin C, and antioxidants.
 They also help you feel full without consuming a lot of calories.